aashu10sh/aashu10sh.github.io/content/blog/cracked-individuals.md

 <!-- # Visionaries to Learn From   -->

-> This is a list of incredible people that I have stumbled up in my short time here in the internet.
+> This is a list of incredible people that I have stumbled up in my short time here on the internet.
 I feel like everyone should hear what they have to say.
 This list my own personal preference and is not in any particular order.

 ## David Heinemeier Hansson (DHH)